pzjohnson/hairpinfinder/README.md

 The purpose of this program is to help humans analyze the RNA structures predicted by mfold.

-It program can be accessed here: http://hairpinfinder.appspot.com/
+It can be accessed here: http://hairpinfinder.appspot.com/